Feature

 More impactful to the company’s decision on where to site Project Bison however, is the recent notice of intent, which Loria said “could create some changes in our strategy.”
 CarbonCapture still likes its chances of being selected for this round of DAC hub funding, she explained.
 DOE’s expected timeline for announcing funding winners — mid 2025 — has forced the siting timeline “in a good way.”

-Despite it all, though, Loria doesn’t think DAC and data centers are fundamentally at odds.
+Despite it all, though, Loria doesn’t think DAC and data centers will always conflict.
 “It just so happens that a lot of our customers also use data centers, a lot of these big tech companies, so we are having a lot of those kinds of conversations together,” she said.

 Hendrickson, at Carbon180, said the relationship between DAC companies and hyperscalers is “a bit of a double edged sword.”

 “You have Microsoft, who may be putting all of the money in to build a data center but then who’s also buying CDR credits, and I think that makes for a really interesting conundrum,” she said.
-Tech companies may continue advocating for DAC facilities as their AI-related emissions rise, she added — and even the fact that those emissions increase may endanger ambitious decarbonization timelines is unlikely to stop them from building new data centers.
+Tech companies may continue advocating for DAC facilities as their AI-related emissions rise, she added — because they'll keep building new data centers to support their AI ambitions.

 “I think that puts them in a bit of a pickle,” she said.
 “It’s a pickle that we’re going to have to have regulation for, and have to work out at the federal level to address, because that’s not something companies are generally incentivized to make a decision on.”